SyntaxReference/SyntaxReference.dev/CONTRIBUTING.md

 ## First Step

 If you've noticed something wrong or just want to deep dive or have an idea, just open an [issue](https://github.com/LeonnardoVerol/Programming-Languages-Syntax-Reference/issues)!
 Lets talk about it.
-There are many ways to contribute, from improving the documentation to adding new languages syntax.
+There are many ways to contribute, from improving the documentation to adding new syntax.

 It's generally best before you do anything to open an [issue](https://github.com/LeonnardoVerol/Programming-Languages-Syntax-Reference/issues).
 This way we can avoid multiple people doing the same thing.

-## Current Avaliable Languages
+## Current Avaliable Syntax

+- Programming Languages
   - C
   - C++ (Cpp)
   - C# (Csharp)
   - Java
   - Rust
   - Go
   - Javascript
   - TypeScript
   - Python

+## New Syntax Group

+Be my guest.

 ## New Languages